GHPReporter/Ghpr.Core/README.md

  - Find `security.fileuri.strict_origin_policy` parameter
  - Set it to `false`

+# How to publish the report in Jenkins

+ - In the configuration of your job, in the "Post-build actions", you just have to add a "Publish HTML reports" with the correct informations.

+Known Issues :
+ - Due to the CSP (Content Security Policy), the report used for the functionals tests is not viewable on Jenkins with the default value defined for the CSP.
+So, for solving this issue, the CSP is automatically forced after each restart with a specific value.
+For that, a line is added in the C:\Program Files (x86)\Jenkins\jenkins.xml file, like this :
+...
+ <arguments>-Xrs -Xmx256m -Dhudson.lifecycle=hudson.lifecycle.WindowsServiceLifecycle "-Dhudson.model.DirectoryBrowserSupport.CSP=" -jar -Dmail.smtp.starttls.enable=true "%BASE%\jenkins.war" --httpPort=8080 --webroot="%BASE%\war"</arguments>
+...

+ - The screenshots generated with Selenium work only when there were made with browsers like Firefox or Chrome (Doesn't work with IE)

 # Contributing

 Anyone contributing is welcome.
 Write [issues](https://github.com/GHPReporter/Ghpr.Core/issues), create [pull requests](https://github.com/GHPReporter/Ghpr.Core/pulls).